Pini Gurfil: Poetry and musical career

 Gurfil has published poetry and is active as a singer-songwriter.
-In interviews he has stated that he published two Hebrew poetry books in 2015 and 2016.

 He began releasing recorded music in the early 2020s, with his first studio album Just Below My Cover appearing in 2022, followed by Read the Lyrics in 2024.

-Gurfil’s work has been described in independent music publications as genre-blending, combining elements of art rock, progressive rock and jazz-influenced arrangements, with lyrics often focused on solitude, faith and personal reflection.
+Gurfil's work has been described in independent music publications as genre-blending, combining elements of art rock, progressive rock and jazz-influenced arrangements, with lyrics often focused on solitude, faith and personal reflection.

 Singles such as "Reborn", "Anny", "Call It Art" and "Final Romance" have been reviewed by specialist outlets.
-The Other Side Reviews noted the “melancholic jazz piano and melodic melancholy vocals” of Reborn.
-Lost in the Manor and Punk Head highlighted the philosophical and cinematic qualities of Anny.
+The Other Side Reviews noted the "melancholic jazz piano and melodic melancholy vocals" of Reborn.
+Punk Head highlighted the philosophical and cinematic qualities of Anny.
 Illustrate Magazine described Call It Art as a reflective, folk-styled duet.
 The single Final Romance (2024) was noted by TJPL News for its blend of art rock and retro influences with shifting time signatures.

-Reviews of the 2024 album Read the Lyrics in outlets such as Less Than 1000 Followers described it as an “experimental and poetic” project that blends progressive rock, jazz and rockabilly elements with introspective lyricism.
+Reviews of the 2024 album Read the Lyrics in outlets such as Less Than 1000 Followers described it as an "experimental and poetic" project that blends progressive rock, jazz and rockabilly elements with introspective lyricism.